 Expenditure on public local 89 - concurrent and Sections 93 - 101 - Only

 passenger transport services transport continuing exercisable with the

-(sections 88 to 92) consent of the Constituent
+(sections 88 to 92) transport Continuing consent of the Constituent

-Any local 90 - concurrent and Councils.
+(SECTIONS 88 TO 92) Any local 90 - concurrent and Councils.

-Travel Concession Schemes authority or continuing
+Travel Concession Schemes authority or continuing Councils.

+Continuing

-(sections 93 to 101 (1 02 any two or
+(sections 93 to 101 (102 any two or 91 - concurrent and

-repealed)) more local 91 - concurrent and
+repealed)) more local

-authorities continuing
+Travel concessions anart authorities continuing

-Travel concessions apart acting 00
+Travel concessions apart acting 92 - concurrent and

-from schemes (sections 103 jointly 92 - concurrent and
+from schemes (sections 103 jointly

 to 105) continuing

-Crants for transport A Passenger 93 - 101 concurrent
+A Passenger 93 - 101 concurrent

-Grants for transport facilities and services Transport and continuing
+Grants for transport Transport

+facilities and services Executive and continuing

-(sections 106 and 106A) Executive subject to consent of
+(sections 106 and 106A) subject to consent of

-(sections foo and food) A county or the Constituent
+6 (1 407) A county or the Constituent

 Section 107 repealed district Councils

-council
+County for some in a some council 105 100

 Grants for services in rural operating 105 - 109 -

 areas (sections 108 to 109) any public concurrent and

 passenger continuing

 Miscellaneous (sections 110 transport

 (111 repealed) and 112) service

 A parish

 council or

 community

 council